The Best Day Trips from Jerusalem

-Embark on a journey through time and natural wonders.
-Explore Masada, a UNESCO World Heritage Site, where you’ll stand in awe of the ancient fortress perched atop a dramatic desert plateau.
-Learn about the valiant Jewish rebels who made their last stand against the Roman Empire.
-Descend to the shores of the Dead Sea, the lowest point on earth, and experience the unique sensation of floating in its mineral-rich waters.
-Ein Gedi nature reserve, a stunning desert oasis, offers a chance to rejuvenate amidst cascading waterfalls and verdant gardens.
+• Embark on a journey through time and natural wonders.
+Visit Masada, a UNESCO World Heritage Site, where you’ll marvel at the ancient fortress perched atop a dramatic desert plateau.
+Discover the story of the Jewish rebels who made their final stand against the Roman Empire.

 Highlights:

-• Ein Gedi Nature Reserve: Hike through canyons, discover hidden waterfalls, take a refreshing dip in the natural pool and observe diverse wildlife unique to the area.
+• Ein Gedi Nature Reserve: Hike through scenic canyons, discover hidden waterfalls, take a refreshing dip in natural pools, and capture glimpses of unique wildlife on camera.

 • Masada Sound and Light Show: Immerse yourself in the dramatic story of Masada through a captivating evening light and sound show (offered on select evenings).

-• AHAVA Visitor Center: Explore the fascinating process behind the production of Dead Sea cosmetics, witness it firsthand, and take home freshly made, premium products as souvenirs of your journey.
+• AHAVA Visitor Center: Explore the fascinating process behind the creation of world-famous Dead Sea cosmetics, witness the production firsthand, and take home freshly made, premium skincare products as a souvenir of your journey.

 My Tip: Start your day early, especially during the summer months, to avoid the heat at Masada.
 Wear comfortable shoes for exploring the ruins and pack swimwear and a towel for your Dead Sea swim.